oliversun9/road-to-glory-leetcode/README.md

 * P73.
 Set Matrix Zeroes.
 The constant space solution not too hard to come up with, but took me a little while, probably more than ten minutes.
 I should've done it faster.
 Aug 6, 21
 * P74.
 Search a 2D Matrix.
 Aug 11, 21
 * P75.
 Sort Colors - I used the four-subarrays method.
 July 29, 21
+* P78.
+Subsets.
+Did it with DFS (recursion / backtracking) and redid it with iteration.
+Aug 13, 21
 * P91.
 Decode Ways - Essentially fibonacci number with checks.
 July 27, 21
 * P105.
 Construct Binary Tree from Preorder and Inorder Traversal.
 I did it the straightforward way (so sad), splitting the inorder array.
 A much superior solution keeps track of the stopping value and runs in constant space.
 The solutio using stack is also smart.
 Aug 11, 21
 * P106.
 Construct Binary Tree from Inorder and Postorder Traversal - My solution perfomed a search in each iteration but then i learned from other solutions that store the results in a map is a better idea. - July 29, 21